U.S. Rep. Bill Flores will not run for re-election

 Flores, an oil exploration company executive, came to power in 2010, defeating Congressman Chet Edwards, a Waco Democrat who had been in Congress for 20 years.

 His victory came amid a tea party insurgency that swept many long-tenured Democrats out of Congress.
-Flores went on to serve from 2015 to 2017 as the chairman of the influential Republican Study Club and a member of various House committees, including Energy and Commerce.
+Flores went on to serve from 2015 to 2017 as chairman of the influential Republican Study Committee caucus and on various House committees, including Energy and Commerce.

-In an interview Wednesday, Flores said his voting record has reflected the "center right" views of the district, which includes part of Austin as well as the Brazos Valley.
+Flores said his voting record has reflected the "center right" views of the district, which includes a sliver in Austin, a chunk of the Brazos Valley and stretches to the Trinity River east of Interstate 45.

 "I think I am more conservative than the district, but my voting patterns represent the district at the end of the day," he said.
 "I think my job is to represent the mean ideology of the district."